Menu

 Among other things, cookies allow us to adapt our website to your wishes, to establish connections between different calls to our website or to save your password in the browser so that you do not have to re-enter it each time.

-We also use cookies for targeted advertising.
 We also allow third-party vendors and automated data collection tools to use cookies so that they can help us deliver our own content and ads and measure the effectiveness of our advertising efforts.
 For registered users, the information collected on our websites is not anonymous.
-We use this information together with other information we know or infer about you, such as your preferences, to provide content, services and advertisements tailored to you.
+We use this information together with other information we know or infer about you, such as your preferences, to provide content, services tailored to you.

 We currently use the cookies listed and described in more detail below on our website.